 The committee was instructed to rank each flag with a letter grade; each member could give out five As, five Bs, five Cs, and five Ds in each primary.
 After committee members submitted their votes on a Google Form, Adapt CNY staff gave designs 4 points for As, 3 points for Bs, 2 points for Cs, and 1 point for Ds, and totaled up the points each flag received.
-All 140 flags were then aggregated and the top 35 flags automatically advanced to the next round.
+All 140 flags were then aggregated to determine the top designs.